Why Mortgage is the best property investment in Spain

 When you buy a property in Spain, it is important to make sure you are informed of all the tax issues in advance.
 Many people are caught out by laws they are not necessarily aware of and this can result in more tax being paid.
 Professional advice will prove invaluable, and in order to make sure you are fully informed, following is some information that may be of interest to you:

 Non-residents are entitled to an individual deduction of €700,000 per person.
-So, for example, a non-resident married couple buying a property will have a combined tax-free allowance of €1,400,000 on their net estate.
+So, for example, a non-resident married couple buying a property in Ibiza or buying property in Spain will have a combined tax-free allowance of €1,400,000 on their net estate.

 The wealth tax is calculated on net assets, which means you can deduct the mortgage too, therefore considerably reducing the tax paid each year.